 Stuttgart Regional Council is the approval authority.

-EnBW currently estimates that around 600 million euros will be invested in the construction project.
+EnBW currently estimates that a mid-three-digit million euro amount will be invested in the construction project.

 Two new main structures are being built on the existing power plant site: